 7 Managed Services Providers Trends to Watch Out For in 2021

-According to industry research, cloud managed services for IT will increase by more than 50% over the next five years.
-In fact, according to MarketsandMarkets, the managed service provider industry will reach a whopping $282 billion by 2023, which is a 56% surge from what the market saw last year.
+According to industry research, Cloud Managed services for IT will increase by more than 50% over the next five years.
+In fact, according to MarketsandMarkets, the managed service provider industry will reach a whopping $282 billion by 2023, a 56% surge from what the market saw last year.

-The reason is that business leaders are coming to terms with the fact that internal expertise is no longer sufficient to run an efficient business.
-The changing market trends and industry regulations have a direct impact on their day-to-day operational demands.
-Not having the skill to keep pace with technology only holds back the efforts the business makes to grow.
+The reason is that business leaders are accepting that internal expertise is no longer sufficient to run an efficient business.
+The changing market trends and industry regulations directly impact their day-to-day operational demands.
+Not having the skill to keep pace with technology only holds back the business’s efforts to grow.
 That’s where Managed Services Providers come in.
-In this article, we list key Managed Services Providers trend to watch out for in 2021.
+This article lists key Managed Services Providers’ trends to watch out for in 2021.

-What is Managed Services and what does a Managed Service Provider (MSP) do
+What does a Managed Service Provider (MSP) do?

-Managed Services or Managed IT services refers to the practice of outsourcing certain business processes and functions to make operations more efficient and optimize costs.
-A managed service provider enables a business to focus on its primary operations, increasing their productivity and efficiency at growing in their target market.
+Managed Services or Managed IT services refers to outsourcing specific business processes and functions to make operations more efficient and optimize costs.
+A managed service provider enables a business to focus on its primary operations, increasing their productivity and efficiency in growing their target market.

-A managed IT service provider is unlike the on-demand services.
-They continually monitor, maintain or manage, improve, support, resolve and report on business operations, ensuring they meet all industry regulations and market needs at all times.
+A managed IT service provider is unlike on-demand services.
+They continually monitor, maintain or operate, improve, support, resolve, and report on business operations, ensuring they meet all industry regulations and market needs.

-Cloud managed services are helping businesses scale faster.
-But to match their changing needs, the managed IT service providers are seeing a paradigm shift in their technologies and processes too.
+Cloud Managed services are helping businesses scale faster.
+But to match their changing needs, the managed IT service providers are also seeing a paradigm shift in their technologies and processes.

-It’s clear from the above that a managed service provider doesn’t just help at technology adoption.
-They also help in controlling the ongoing expenditure, along with reducing the risks of adopting new technology.
-While the market is already seeing an increase in the capital expenditure for cloud and managed IT services by businesses, the industry by itself is evolving.
+It’s clear from the above that a managed service provider doesn’t just help with technology adoption.
+They also help control ongoing expenditures and reduce the risks of adopting new technology.
+While the market is already seeing increased capital expenditure for cloud and managed IT services by businesses, the industry is evolving.

-This article lists all the trends that are set to change the managed service provider sector.
-Right from the cloud, automation, and outsourcing, to IoT and blockchain, hyper-converged infrastructures, enhanced security measures and more, let’s take a walk through them all to help you understand how managed service providers are evolving too in the wake of digital transformation.
+This article lists all the trends to change the managed service provider sector.
+From the cloud, Automation, and outsourcing to IoT and blockchain, hyper-converged infrastructures, enhanced security measures, and more, let’s walk through them all to help you understand how managed service providers are evolving too in the wake of digital transformation.

 1. Cloud, Automation, and Outsourcing

-Cloud technology is already being used to build newer platforms to improve a business’s digital transformation.
-But the application of a multi-cloud environment to enhance customer engagement is a challenge for most enterprises due to the lack of skill and infrastructure.
-A cloud managed services provider can enable such businesses to adopt the technology into their processes, with consumption-based pricing models, offering easy and affordable scaling.
+Cloud, Automation, and Outsourcing Cloud technology are already being used to build newer platforms to improve a business’s digital transformation.
+But applying a multi-cloud environment to enhance customer engagement is a challenge for most enterprises due to the lack of skill and infrastructure.
+A cloud-managed services provider can enable such businesses to adopt the technology into their processes with consumption-based pricing models, offering easy and affordable scaling.

-At the same time, the IT industry is also seeing the adoption of automation.
+At the same time, the IT industry is also seeing the adoption of Automation.
 Removing redundant and repetitive tasks from their plate has helped teams become more efficient and get a substantial amount of work done in lesser time.
-But the automation needs for every business are different.
-That’s where a managed services provider comes in to offer and help implement custom automation across different business processes.
+But the Automation needs of every business are different.
+That’s where a managed services provider comes in to offer and help implement custom automation across other business processes.

-As mentioned before, business leaders have now realized that in-house skill is no longer sufficient to address the changing industry needs.
+As mentioned, business leaders have realized that in-house skill is no longer sufficient to address the changing industry needs.
 That’s why you will now see managed IT service providers moving from the age-old SLAs (service-level agreements) to focus more on customer and employee satisfaction on a continued basis.

 2. IoT and Blockchain

 According to a report by IoT Analytics, the number of connected devices is expected to grow to 10 billion by 2020 and skyrocket to 22 billion by 2025.
-But to be able to leverage the two technologies, businesses need a deep skillset.
-Hiring or having to gain substantial knowledge of these emerging technologies is only time-consuming and inefficient.
+But to leverage the two technologies, businesses need a deep skillset.
+Hiring or gaining substantial knowledge of these emerging technologies is only time-consuming and inefficient.

-With this report being a validation of IoT being the most talked about technology and it is safe to say that an MSP will play a huge role in helping enterprises adopt innovative technologies to remain market-relevant, in the future.
+With this report validating IoT as the most talked about technology, an MSP will play a massive role in helping enterprises adopt innovative technologies to remain market-relevant in the future.
 Moreover, with a managed service provider handy, businesses can identify the knowledge gaps to optimize the cloud strategy across relevant business operations.

 3.Hyper-converged Infrastructure

-Running on commercial off-the-shelf services, hyper-converged infrastructure draws all the infrastructure of a company together.
-It connects computing, networking, and storage to create a single, easy-to-use system that enables the business to scale faster towards digital transformation.
+Running on commercial off-the-shelf services, hyper-converged infrastructure draws a company’s infrastructure together.
+It connects computing, networking, and storage to create a single, easy-to-use system that enables the business to scale faster toward digital transformation.

 4. Mergers and Acquisitions